Berlin (carriage): History

-British and American sources mention a separate hooded rear seat for a footman detached from the body in their definitions of a berlin carriage, in a similar fashion to a stagecoach.

-Development

-In the 18th century, the steel spring became widely used in carriage suspensions, supplanting the berline's twin-strap suspension system.
-The term "berline" survived as a description of the formal or ceremonial body style with two bench seats facing each other in a closed carriage.
+In the 18th century, steel springs became widely used in carriage suspensions, supplanting the berline's twin-strap suspension system.
+The term "berline" survived as a description of the formal or ceremonial body style with two bench seats facing each other in an enclosed carriage.

+Berlin coupé

-Smaller carriages mainly for town use were developed from the berline by removing the rear-facing front seat and shortening the enclosure.
-This style became known as the "halbberline" in Germany and the "berline coupé" (cut berline) in France.
-The name "berline coupé" was later shortened to "coupé".
+Smaller carriages were developed from the berline by removing the rear-facing front seat, keeping a single forward-facing seat, and shortening the body.
+Sometimes a very small fold-down seat was installed to accommodate young children in the carriage.
+This style was known as the berline coupé (cut-berline) in French, halbberline (half-berlin) in German, and also berlinet or berlinette.
+Berlin coupé was often shortened to coupé.

 Automobile

 The berline body style initially carried over from the carriage to the automobile with the chauffeur in the open at the front and an enclosure behind with two seats facing each other as opposed to facing forward.
-As with the coupé and the brougham, the term evolved with the deletion of the outside driver and the movement of the controls into the enclosure, along with the turning of the front seat to face forward.
+As with the coupé and the brougham, the term evolved with the movement of the driver and controls into an enlarged enclosure, which resulted in turning the front seat to face forward.
 The term "berline" is now the French term for the saloon or sedan.